-Unfortunately, accurately detecting a pregnancy can only happen so soon after conception.
+Unfortunately, accurately detecting a pregnancy takes time.
 There are many women who will take a test early hoping to get a positive determination that they are pregnant.
-However, this generally only leads to inaccurate results.
+However, this generally only leads to inaccurate and disappointing results.
 This is still the case even with the production of more highly sensitive early pregnancy tests.

 The best time to take a pregnancy test will always be after you have missed your period.
 Regardless of what test you take at this point, you will always have more accurate results because you have given your body enough time to secrete high enough levels of human chorionic gonadotropin, or hCG, to make a positive determination.

-So, while taking a test early is tempting, waiting is your best shot at receiving accurate results.
-However, if you take a test and it comes back negative, don’t lose hope.
+So, while taking a test early is tempting, waiting is your best if you want accurate results.
+However, if you take a test early and it comes back negative, don’t lose hope.
 There is always a chance that you are pregnant and a test is just not showing it yet.
 The only point at which you can be absolutely positive that you aren’t pregnant is after period arrives.

-Understand That Detecting Pregnancy Will Vary From Woman to Woman
+How Long It Takes To Get A Positive Pregnancy Test Will Vary From Woman to Woman

 One of the most important ideas to remember when you’re trying to get pregnant is that you’re unlike any other woman when it comes to your body and its processes.
 There are many common misconceptions regarding how soon you can detect pregnancy and there is a sizeable number of women who fall victim to this notion.